Onoulphus: Biography

+Onoulphus was a Scirian on his mother's side and a "Thuringian" on his father's side, and his brother Odoacer would have shared at least in their father's Thuringian heritage.
+Scholars consider that at least in his record the Thuringi must be equivalent to the Turcilingi, who were a non Roman people whose soldiers were being led by Odoacer as "king" in the Italian military.
+(There is no consensus among scholars about whether the Turcilingi and Thuringi can be more generally equated.)

-Onoulphus was a Scirian; with his brother (or possibly half-brother), Odoacer, he was raised at the court of Attila, King of the Huns.
-Following the destruction of the Sciri, who had been incited to break their treaty with the Ostrogoths by Hunimund, king of the Swabians, Onoulphus with his father Edeko joined the Swabian side in the Battle of Bolia in the late 460s, where they were again defeated by the Ostrogoths under their king Theodemir.
+In 448/9 the father of Onoulphus and Odoacer, Edeka, was one of the most trusted military chiefs at the court of Attila, King of the Huns.

+After the death of Attila in 453, Edeka and Onoulphus were mentioned as the two chiefs of the "remnants of the Scirii", after they were devastatingly defeated in battle by the Ostrogoths.
+As part of a bigger alliance they subsequently fought the Ostrogoths a second time at the Battle of Bolia in 468/9, and were again defeated by the Ostrogoths under their new king Theodemir.

 Onoulphus joined the Roman army in the 470s and rose through its ranks.
 He found a protector in the general Armatus, who had him appointed first comes and in 477, magister militum per Illyricum, commander in chief of the Balkan army.
 In that same year, by order of the Emperor Zeno, Onoulphus killed Armatus, despite his having greatly benefited by the latter's protection (sources states that Armatus lent him a huge sum to pay for a banquet).

 Onoulphus kept his office until 479, when he fell out of favour.
 He then found refuge with his brother Odoacer, who by then had become king of Italy.
 One of the duties he carried out for his brother was a campaign against Fredericus, who had succeeded his father Feletheus as king of the Rugians.
 Onoulphus found it necessary to evacuate the remaining Romans and resettled them in Italy.
 The remaining Rugians fled and took refuge with the Ostrogoths; the abandoned province was settled by the Lombards by 493.

 He remained loyal to Odoacer during his brother's war for survival against Theodoric the Great, king of the Ostrogoths, standing with him during the siege of Ravenna.
 After Odoacer's death, Onoulphus was killed by archers while seeking refuge in a church.